babe-and-spencer-enterprises/base-comfyui-node/README.md

 # ComfyUI Upload to BASE Node

-A custom [ComfyUI](https://github.com/comfyanonymous/ComfyUI) node that lets you upload generated images directly to your [BASE](https://getbase.app) account — no manual downloads or re-uploads needed.
+A custom [ComfyUI](https://github.com/comfyanonymous/ComfyUI) node that lets you upload generated media directly to your [BASE](https://getbase.app) account — no manual downloads or re-uploads needed.

 ---

 ## 🚀 Features

-- Upload any image from a ComfyUI workflow to your BASE account
+- Upload static images, animated WebP sequences, or MP4 videos from a ComfyUI workflow to your BASE account
+- Supports animated WebP generation from image sequences
+- Supports direct upload of browser-compatible MP4 video files
 - Optionally specify a folder ID to organize uploads
 - Secure uploads via personal API key
 - Streamlines creative workflow between ComfyUI and BASE